-We recognise the potential impact of woodland activities on the natural environment and endeavour to ensure that the work that we do encourages all learners to develop a high level of respect for the natural world, helping to maintain the sustainable use of the woodland and enhancing its biodiversity and ecological value.
-At Outdoor Tribe we achieve this through ongoing education of the learners who use the woodland and by taking steps to protect, conserve and develop diversity within the flora and fauna of the woodland.
+We recognise the potential impact of woodland activities on the natural environment and endeavour to ensure that the work that we do encourages all our volunteers, service-users and visitors to develop a high level of respect for the natural world, helping to maintain the sustainable use of the woodland and enhancing its biodiversity and ecological value.
+At Outdoor Tribe we achieve this through ongoing education of all the individuals who use the woodland and by taking steps to protect, conserve and develop diversity within the flora and fauna of the woodland.

-We carry out an environmental impact assessments to evaluate the impact of activities in the woodland and we use the outcomes of this to inform our sustainable woodland management plan.
+We periodically carry out environmental impact assessments to evaluate the impact of activities in the woodland, utilising outcomes of those assessments to inform our sustainable woodland management plan.

 Management activities are aimed at protecting and enhancing the biodiversity of the woodland and include: